 In the last decade, college campuses have become the crime scene for too many violent shootings.
 From the University of Arkansas and Virginia’s Appalachian School of Law to Arizona Nursing College and Virginia Tech, dozens of students, professors, and deans have been killed or wounded by gunmen.
-In the last five years, 35% of American college campuses have experienced at least one gun incident, according to the Brady Campaign to Prevent Gun Violence
+In the last five years, 35% of American college campuses have experienced at least one gun incident, according to the Brady Campaign to Prevent Gun Violence.
+The violence on campus has sparked a rigorous debate: should instructors and professors be allowed to carry guns on campus?
+Currently, 13 state legislatures are reviewing bills that would permit concealed weapons on campus.

 The Current Law